joaohelio/kantox/README.md

   - Buy-one-get-one-free for Green Tea
   - Bulk discount for Strawberries (3+ units: £4.50 each)
   - Two-thirds price for Coffee when buying 3+ units
-- Flexible pricing rules that can be changed easily
-- Items can be scanned in any order

 ## Setup